-Seth, you started many companies and were on the cover of WSJ in 1996 with your first Internet company.
-How have your views of social media platforms evolved over the years?
-What advice do you have for startup founders growing in 2020?
+Seth, you started many companies and were on the cover of WSJ in 1996 with your first internet company.
+How have your views of social media platforms evolved?

 The advice I would give to startup founders in 2020 is to be authentic.
 Listen to your team.
 Make sure they feel heard and seen.
 Come from a place of empathy and vulnerability.
 This means acknowledging the hardships and creating the space they need, which has become more important than ever in light of recent events.
 Check in every day, but break up the week.
 Try to spend at least one workday off Zoom and get back to tech-free simplicity, such as reading, and writing, and spending time outdoors.

 Also, make sure you’re overcommunicating with your team.
 Prioritize conversations around your company’s metrics and goals.
 Reiterate your company’s mission and what is really required to achieve the next milestone.
 Lean on the data, and use it to inform your decisions.
 But don’t be afraid to embrace innovation, move fast, and make mistakes while learning, iterating, and growing.

 What were you looking for in investor partners?
 What has your experience with M13 been thus far?